-* During the 2021 investigation, we confirmed that there are 235 smelters for 3TG that is included in Renesas Group’s products and 234 of them are on the Conformant Smelter List by RMI.
-As of the end of May 2022, we confirmed that the last smelter has been added to the RMI list.
+*During the 2022 investigation, we confirmed that there are 230 smelters for 3TG that is included in Renesas Group’s products and 229 of them are on the Conformant Smelter List by RMI.
+One unidentified smelter has committed to an RMAP audit (or under audit).

 Reporting of Investigation Results

 Our initiatives related to conflict minerals are embedded into Renesas’ sustainability promotion structure, and the initiatives are regularly reported to the Renesas management team by the Sustainability Promotion Office.

 Renesas has joined the Responsible Business Alliance (RBA) (announced on April 19, 2021), a nonprofit organization founded in 2004 committed to supporting the rights and well-being of workers and communities worldwide affected by global supply chains.
 By joining the RBA, Renesas will fully support the vision and goals of the RBA to ensure that its manufacturing processes are environmentally responsible and that its workers are treated with respect and dignity.

 Renesas Joins the Japan Electronics and Information Technology Industries Association (JEITA) "Responsible Mineral Procurement Study Group"